amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign_HIP/Ver1/README.md

 ```

 Observe that using proper affinity settings we achieve a 3x speedup of this application.
+Again, the performance you observe may be different based on the topology of the system you have.
 Note that using managed memory we must have sub-optimal memory movement which we will
 correct in subsequent versions of this example.
 We will use Omnitrace to narrow down where the additional overhead manifests throughout